astruckm/HarmonyCalc/README.md

 *Hear the entire chord you've picked out

 Use HarmonyCalc to aid your music theory studies, check your work, or as a supplement to other theory resources.

+PRIVACY POLICY:

+HarmonyCalc does not collect, store, or in any way make use of user data.